uppusaikiran/hug/docs/mind-haven-prd.md

 ## 16. Conclusion

-HUG represents a transformative approach to mental health support, leveraging cutting-edge AI technology to address one of the most pressing global health challenges.
+huggy represents a transformative approach to mental health support, leveraging cutting-edge AI technology to address one of the most pressing global health challenges.
 By combining the natural conversation capabilities of ElevenLabs with comprehensive mental health tools and crisis intervention protocols, we're creating a solution that can truly save lives and improve mental health outcomes at scale.

 The project aligns perfectly with the World's Largest Hackathon's judging criteria, offering: